AntonioRedondo/aegee-london-rtc/README.md

-# Brexit - What Next?
+# London, Mind the RTC!

-[_Brexit - What Next?_](https://www.facebook.com/events/119654038754683) is a 6-day event organised by [AEGEE-London](https://www.facebook.com/AegeeLondon), [AEGEE-Manchester](https://www.facebook.com/AEGEE.Manchester) and [AEGEE-Sheffield](https://www.facebook.com/AEGEESheffield) from November 29th until December 4th 2017 in Sheffield and Manchester, United Kingdom.
+[_London, Mind the RTC!_](https://www.facebook.com/events/431804204091411) is a 3-day event organised by [AEGEE-London](https://www.facebook.com/AegeeLondon) from September 20th to September 22nd September 2019 in London, United Kingdom.

-The event brought together British students and young people from all across Europe to debate on the topic of Brexit.
-The workshops and panel discussions, held by notable speakers and experts, helped to deepen the understanding of participants on the issue, as well as brainstorm on the possible consequences and solutions.

 [AEGEE](https://en.wikipedia.org/wiki/AEGEE) stands for Association des États Généraux des Étudiants de l'Europe and it is known as European Students' Forum in English.
 It is the largest trans-national, interdisciplinary student organisation in Europe.
 Established in 1985, AEGEE currently has around 13,000 members and almost 200 local branches (antennae) in university cities across Europe, including Russia, Turkey and the Caucasus, with a European board and head office in Brussels.